Riki Flutey: British & Irish Lions

 He was selected for the British & Irish Lions for their 2009 tour to South Africa.
-On 30 May 2009 he became the first player to play both for and against the Lions in tour matches.
-He played in the third and final test of the tour.
+It is sometimes stated that he became the first person to play for and against the Lions when he played for them in the third and final test of the tour, however this is inaccurate.
+The first man to play for and against the Lions was Tom Reid.
+Reid played for the Lions in 1955 and later played against them when he represented Eastern Canada against the Lions in Toronto in 1959.

 Assault case

 On 3 December 2001 Flutey was charged with grievous bodily harm in Rosario, Argentina.
 Argentinian teenager Gabriel Capotosti suffered a broken nose and right eye socket that required corrective plastic surgery in an unprovoked assault by Flutey outside a mini mart.
-Consequently, Flutey spent four nights in a police cell, then under house arrest at the team's hotel while the Wellington union arranged his bail of $US35,000 ($NZ84,800), before returning to New Zealand on 10 December 2001.
+Consequently, Flutey spent four nights in a police cell, then under house arrest at the team's hotel while the Wellington union arranged his bail of US$35,000 (NZ$84,800), before returning to New Zealand on 10 December 2001.
 Gabriel Capotosti's family later filed a civil suit against Flutey.
 The case was finally settled in December 2008, with the charges completely dropped on condition that Flutey does not reoffend for a set period.